- You can Disable Connected Standby in Windows if you experience excessive battery drain or if your laptop heats up too much when sleeping.

 How to Disable Connected Standby with a Registry Key

-Anyway, no matter the reason, thankfully there’s an easy way to turn off Connected Standy on your laptop or desktop with a simple Windows Registry hack.
+Anyway, no matter the reason, thankfully there’s an easy way to turn off Connected Standy on your laptop or desktop with a simple Windows Registry hack (and enable S3 sleep mode).
 Maybe not a hack, as you just have to add a specific registry key.

 1. Open the Start menu and type regedit.
 Select the first result.